ckan/extensions.ckan.org/extensions/dgu-local.md

 `dgu_local` will provide any UI/search enhancements

-`lga_harvester` is used for harvesting from the LGA Inventory format.
+`inventory_harvester` is used for harvesting from the LGA Inventory format.

 ## Running tests